I figured it was high time I covered things that get asked frequently. So… here they are!

 2. Where is your store?
 What do you sell?

-No official store, however I do sell a line of old sign stencils as of 2014!
+No brick and mortar store, however I do sell a line of old sign stencils online as of 2014!

 Not at this time.
 Hence, the stencil line.